mtorrens/community/README.md

-# community
+## Community detection for feature selection

-Community detection in graphs
+Github repository of the project.